 The first successful attempt to manufacture Michigan salt was made by the East Saginaw Salt Manufacturing Company in 1859.
-The success of this company led to the rapid development of the industry in the Saginaw Valley where the blocks were operated in connection with sawmills.
+This company’s success led to the industry’s rapid development in the Saginaw Valley, where the blocks were operated in connection with sawmills.
 This industry soon took off in Huron County in Michigan’s Thumb and across Lake Huron in Canada near Goderich Ontario.

 The industry soon spread to Midland and St. Louis and the lumbering towns on the shores of Lake Huron.
 Towns such as Caseville, Port Crescent, Port Austin, New River, Port Hope, Harbor Beach, and White Rock on the south side of Saginaw Bay; and Tawas City, East Tawas, Au Sable, and Oscoda to the north all started salt operations.
 A salt well was sunk in Bay Port but never had any production.
 By 1888 there were 127 companies listed in Michigan producing 5.2 million barrels of salt annually.
 Michigan produced almost half of the nation’s salt in the 1870-1880s.